freeCodeCamp/i18n-curriculum/curriculum/challenges/german/10-coding-interview-prep/algorithms/implement-quick-sort.md

 # --description--

 Here we will move on to an intermediate sorting algorithm: quick sort.
-Quicksort ist ein effizientes, rekursives Teile-und-herrsche-Verfahren (Divide-and-conquer algorithm) zum Sortieren eines Arrays.
-Bei dieser Methode wird ein Pivot-Wert im ursprünglichen Array gewählt.
-Das Array wird dann in zwei Subarrays mit Werten kleiner und größer als der Pivot-Wert unterteilt.
-Dann kombinieren wir das Ergebnis des rekursiven Abrufs des Quicksort-Algorithmus für beide Subarrays.
-Dies wird so lange fortgesetzt, bis der grundlegende Fall eines leeren Arrays oder eines Arrays mit nur einem Element erreicht ist, das wir zurückgeben.
+Quick sort is an efficient, recursive divide-and-conquer approach to sorting an array.
+In this method, a pivot value is chosen in the original array.
+The array is then partitioned into two subarrays of values less than and greater than the pivot value.
+We then combine the result of recursively calling the quick sort algorithm on both sub-arrays.
+This continues until the base case of an empty or single-item array is reached, which we return.
 The unwinding of the recursive calls return us the sorted array.

 Quicksort ist eine sehr effiziente Sortiermethode, die im Durchschnitt *O(nlog(n))* ausführt.
-It is also relatively easy to implement.
-These attributes make it a popular and useful sorting method.
+Außerdem ist es einfach zu implementieren.
+Diese Eigenschaften machen Quicksort zu einer beliebten und nützlichen Sortiermethode.

-**Instructions:** Write a function `quickSort` which takes an array of integers as input and returns an array of these integers in sorted order from least to greatest.
-While the choice of the pivot value is important, any pivot will do for our purposes here.
+**Anleitung:** Schreibe eine Funktion `quickSort`, die ein Array mit ganzen Zahlen als Eingabe verwendet und ein Array mit diesen ganzen Zahlen in sortierter Reihenfolge vom kleinsten zum größten Wert zurückgibt.
+Die Wahl des Pivot-Werts ist zwar wichtig, aber für unsere Zwecke ist jeder Pivot-Wert geeignet.
 Der Einfachkeit halber, kann das erste oder das letzte Element benutzt werden.

 # --hints--